-If your dog punctures his paw with a sharp object, the first step is to seek professional help.
-If you are unable to take your dog to a veterinarian immediately, then you should clean the wounded area as well as you can, and once bleeding stops, you should avoid covering the wound too tight since the oxygen in the air is a deterrent for the bacteria's growth.
-However, it is important to take your dog to the vet.
+If your dog punctures their paw with a sharp object, the first step is to seek professional help.
+If you are unable to take your dog to a veterinarian immediately, clean the wounded area as well as you can.
+Once the bleeding stops, avoid covering the wound too tight since the oxygen in the air is a deterrent for the bacteria's growth.
+However, it is important to take your dog to the vet after sanitizing the wound.

 The first thing the veterinarian will do is to stabilize your dog.
-He might introduce intravenous (IV) fluids through an injection and, considering the gravity of the symptoms, he may also use oxygen therapy to avoid respiratory failure.
-The next step will be to prevent toxins from affecting the body so that the vet may medicate your pet with antitoxins (tetanus immunoglobulin), antibiotics (metronidazole), muscle relaxants (baclofen), anticonvulsant (diazepam), and strong sedatives (acepromazine).
-Your dog will be under observation and will be required to stay in the clinic or hospital until he is stable.
+The vet may introduce intravenous fluids through an injection and, considering the gravity of the symptoms, may also use oxygen therapy to avoid respiratory failure.
+The next step will be to prevent toxins from affecting the body so that the vet can medicate your pet with antitoxins (tetanus immunoglobulin), antibiotics (metronidazole), muscle relaxants (baclofen), anticonvulsant (diazepam), and strong sedatives (acepromazine).
+Your dog will be under observation and will be required to stay in the clinic or hospital until they are stable.

-Depending on the gravity of the infection and how early the treatment was applied, it may take a while before your dog is back to his old self.
-You should keep your dog in a quiet room to recover, and if there were any lockjaw, you would need to be very careful during feeding times.
-Your vet will instruct you on how to do it properly, although a soft or liquid diet might be required for some time.
+Depending on the gravity of the infection and how early the treatment was applied, it may take a while before your dog is back to normal.
+Keep your dog in a quiet room to recover, and if there was any lockjaw, you need to be very careful during feeding times.
+Your vet will instruct you on how to do feed your dog properly, although a soft or liquid diet might be required for some time.

 Between humans and dogs, there are a lot of similarities in the way the tetanus symptoms manifest:

-- Dehydration and starvation: Because of any lockjaw, the infected will be unable to drink or swallow water, resulting in severe dehydration.
+- Dehydration and starvation: Because of any lockjaw, the infected person or canine will be unable to drink or swallow water, resulting in severe dehydration

 Tetanus is most commonly found in humans, cattle, sheep, goats, pigs, horses and dogs.
 However, tetanus infection is very rare in cats, birds, and rodents.